Venetian Crusade: Battle of Hab

 On the left flank, Robert the Leper and the Antiochene knights easily charged and routed the Burid cavalry and footmen.
 But instead of outflanking the Muslims, he pursued the Turks in an attempt to retake his stronghold of Zardana.
 At first he successfully chased the Turks.
-But as he got closer to Zardana, the Turks were able to regroup, turn back, and with the garrison of Zardana, ambush Robert's force.
+But as he got closer to Zardana, the Turks were able to regroup, turn back, and ambush Robert's force with the garrison of Zardana.
 Robert fell off his horse and was captured by Ilghazi's troops.
-But in the battle, the Artuqids and Burids were so occupied fighting Robert the Leper that they didn't notice to outflank the Crusader army, which basically lost their left flank due to Robert's pursuit.
+But in the battle, the Artuqids and Burids were so occupied fighting Rober that they failed to outflank the Crusader army, which basically lost their left flank due to Robert's pursuit.
 Baldwin noticed this and prepared a counterattack.
-In the melee in the Crusader center, the knights were doing most of the hard work fighting the Turks and the infantrymen were fresh and didn't see much action and combat yet.
+In the melee in the Crusader center, the knights were doing most of the hard work fighting the Turks, and the infantrymen were fresh and had not seen much combat yet.
 Baldwin had the infantrymen launch a counterattack there, which pushed back Ilghazi's men.
 Then Baldwin used the reserve knights to go through the gap made by the absence of Robert's men and the Turks he was chasing, to go around to the rear of the Artuqid army.
-When the knights reached that position they charged the Muslims from behind, surrounding and routed much of the Turkish center, from where they aided the Tripolitan flank.
-At this point, the Artuqid-Burid army was retreating and Baldwin II of Jerusalem successfully won the Battle of Hab on 14 August.
-Ilghazi and his army retreated from the battle in an orderly manner.
+When the knights reached that position they charged the Muslims from behind, surrounding and routing much of the Turkish center, from where they aided the Tripolitan flank.
+At this point, Ilghazi and his army retreated from the battle.